Tulsa metropolitan area: Counties

-Osage County, the largest county by land area in Oklahoma comprises 36 percent of the TMA.
+Osage County, the largest county by land area in Oklahoma constitutes 36 percent of the TMA.
 Wagoner County, with 8 percent of the area, is the smallest county of the TMA.
 Tulsa County has the highest population density by far (1,058.1 people per square mile) and Osage County has the lowest (21.1 people per square mile).

 Cities

 The Tulsa metropolitan area's anchor city, Tulsa, is surrounded by two primary rings of suburbs.
 Connected by suburban sprawl, the cityscapes of Tulsa and its initial outlying ring of suburbs form to make the immediate Tulsa Urban Area, an area that sits apart from a second ring of noncontiguous suburbs.
-Comprising the first ring of suburbs are: Catoosa, Bixby, Broken Arrow, Jenks, Owasso, Sand Springs, Sapulpa and Turley.
+Forming the first ring of suburbs are Catoosa, Bixby, Broken Arrow, Jenks, Owasso, Sand Springs, Sapulpa and Turley.
 Cities and towns in the second ring of suburbs include, Claremore, Okmulgee, Glenpool, Collinsville, Wagoner, Coweta, Skiatook, and Inola.

 Largest cities

 Tulsa

-Tulsa, home to 413,066 people in 2020, is the principal cultural and economic hub of the Tulsa metropolitan area (TMA).
+Tulsa, home to 415,154 people in 2024, is the principal cultural and economic hub of the Tulsa metropolitan area (TMA).
 The city, once known as the Oil Capital of the World, is still home to a large array of international oil-related industries, financial corporations, and manufacturing bases.
 The city contains the region's only public two-year college Tulsa Community College, and only private four-year universities, Oral Roberts University, and the University of Tulsa.
 The Tulsa International Airport and Tulsa Port of Catoosa serve as the region's primary international travel and shipping hubs.

 Broken Arrow

 Broken Arrow is the metropolitan area's second largest city.
-According to the 2020 US Census, Broken Arrow has a population of 113,540 residents and is the fourth largest city in the state.
+According to the 2020 US Census, Broken Arrow has a 2024 population of 122,756 residents and is the fourth largest city in the state.
 It is the 267th-largest city in the United States.
 Once a bedroom community for nearby Tulsa, Broken Arrow has emerged in recent decades as an economic center in its own right.
 In 2007, the city was rated the safest city in Oklahoma and 20th safest in the nation, as well as one of the nation's 100 best places to live.

 Owasso

-Owasso, a bedroom community of 38,240 people in 2020, is the third largest city in the Tulsa metropolitan area and one of the fastest-growing in the state.
+Owasso, a bedroom community of 42,831 people in 2024, is the third largest city in the Tulsa metropolitan area and one of the fastest-growing in the state.
 Situated just north of the Tulsa International Airport and the Tulsa Zoo in Tulsa and Rogers counties, the city is connected to Tulsa by Highway 169 and contains a large base of upscale retail.